Fabian-Sc85/non-invasive-bp-estimation-using-deep-learning/README.md

 # Assessment of non-invasive blood pressure prediction from PPG and rPPG signals using deep learning

 ## Introduction
-The code contained in this repository is intended to reproduce the results of the paper "Assessment of non-invasive blood pressure prediction from PPG and rPPG signals using deep learning" [Link to Paper]().
+The code contained in this repository is intended to reproduce the results of the paper "Assessment of non-invasive blood pressure prediction from PPG and rPPG signals using deep learning" which can be accessed via the [Sensors Special Issue "Contactless Sensors for Healthcare](https://www.mdpi.com/1424-8220/21/18/6022) [[1]](#1).
 Contained herein are scripts for downloading data from the MIMC-II database, data preprocessing as well as  training neural networks for (r)PPG based blood pressure prediction.

 Trainings are performed using Tensorflow 2.4.1 and Python 3.8.
 The scripts can be executed from the command line.